 Chris came across a whole load of different plans but wasn’t sure which ones were the best.
 There were Payment Protection Insurance plans, Personal Accident Insurance, Accident and Sickness plans and Income Protection policies, making it all a bit confusing.

 After making an enquiry on the Drewberry website Chris got a call from Jake, who specialises in advising on protection insurance for the self-employed.

-Dan told Chris that given his manual occupation as a carpenter he really needed a specialist insurer that would cover him in his ‘own occupation’, so the policy would payout if he couldn’t do his job as a carpenter.
+Jake told Chris that given his manual occupation as a carpenter he really needed a specialist insurer that would cover him in his ‘own occupation’, so the policy would pay out if he couldn’t do his job as a carpenter.

-This was very important as many of the payment protection plans and income protection plans offered by the mainstream insurers would only cover him on a ‘suited occupation’ basis.
-This means that the insurer could say at claim stage that although Chris couldn’t do his job as a carpenter given his skills and experience he could work in a DIY store advising customers, and refuse his claim.
+This was very important as many of the payment protection plans and income protection plans on offer would only cover him on a ‘suited occupation’ basis.
+This means that the insurer could say at claim stage that although Chris couldn’t do his job as a carpenter he could do another job his skills and experience suit him to and therefore decline a claim.

-Chris particularly liked the insurer that Dan recommended because they had paid 97% of all claims made the year before, which gave Chris confidence that they would be there for him if he needs them.
+Chris particularly liked the insurer that Jake recommended because it had paid 97% of all claims made the year before, which gave Chris confidence that the insurer would be there for him if he needs it.

-Thus, after speaking to Dan, Chris and Sam were able to cover Chris’ income with the most suitable own occupation policy and also take out the most cost-effective life insurance to cover their mortgage.
-Dan suggested that if they have a baby to get back in touch to top-up their life cover.
+Thus, after speaking to Jake, Chris and Sam were able to cover Chris’ income with the most suitable own occupation policy and also take out the most cost-effective life insurance to cover their mortgage.
+Jake suggested that if they have a baby to get back in touch to top-up their life cover.